Best Travel Insurance for Skiing: Top Plans for Ski Trips

 Price: $124

-BHTP's AdrenalineCare covers skiing and adventure activities with $50,000 in emergency medical coverage and $750,000 in medical evacuation.
-The plan pays $500 if sporting equipment is delayed more than 6 hours and extends trip interruption coverage to 150% of your trip cost.
+BHTP's AdrenalineCare covers skiing and other adventure activities with $50,000 in emergency medical coverage and $750,000 in medical evacuation coverage.
+It also pays $500 if sporting equipment is delayed more than six hours and extends trip interruption coverage to 150% of your trip cost.

 Best for: Skiers who want adventure sports coverage at a mid-range price.